SystemsApproach/5G/ran.rst

 :numref:`Figure %s <fig-pipeline>` shows the packet processing stages implemented by the base station.
 These stages are specified by the 3GPP standard.
-Note that the figure depicts the base station as a pipeline (running left-to-right) but it is equally valid to view it as a protocol stack (as is typically done in official 3GPP documents).
+Note that the figure depicts the base station as a pipeline (running left-to-right for packets sent to the UE) but it is equally valid to view it as a protocol stack (as is typically done in official 3GPP documents).
 Also note that (for now) we are agnostic as to how these stages are implemented, but since we are ultimately heading towards a cloud-based implementation,